quantide/qtraining/011-rbase-one-day/manual-pdf/output/08-data-discovery.md

 require(dplyr)
 ```

-In the following examples, we will refer to `bank` data set.
+In the following examples, we will refer to `bank` dataset.

 ```r